Blog

 Residual chlorine monitoring is used in drinking water treatment plants, bottled water production, distribution networks, swimming pools, cooling circulation water, and water quality treatment engineering.
 Integrators may also combine residual chlorine with pH because the proportion of hypochlorous acid changes with pH and affects disinfection efficiency.

 In municipal and industrial projects, the most successful deployments are the ones where the sensor is selected together with sampling design.
 A drinking water station may prioritize low range stability and simple routine verification.
-A wastewater plant may focus on fouling resistance, cleaning access, and robust Modbus communication.
-A chemical dosing system may require faster response and tighter alarm logic.
-A remote station may require low maintenance demand and a clear fault diagnosis workflow because service visits are expensive.

 Installation and Commissioning Notes